Confidence-Aware Multi-Field Model Calibration: Related Work

 \section{Related Work}

 Model calibration is a classic problem in machine learning, which is proposed to eliminate the discrepancy between the predicted probabilities of classification models and the true likelihood~\cite{wald2021calibration, pleiss2017fairness, nixon2019measuring}.
-It has been widely explored due to the requirement of accurate probability prediction in various applications, such as ad auctions~\cite{he2014practical, mcmahan2013ad}, weather forecasting~\cite{gneiting2005weather, degroot1983comparison}, and personalized medicine~\cite{jiang2012calibrating}.
+It has been widely explored to promote accurate probability prediction in various applications, such as ad auctions~\cite{he2014practical, mcmahan2013ad}, weather forecasting~\cite{gneiting2005weather, degroot1983comparison}, and personalized medicine~\cite{jiang2012calibrating}.

 Calibration methods calibrate trained prediction models during training or inference phase.
 Methods integrated into training usually conduct calibration through well-designed loss functions, including AvUC~\cite{avuc_krishnan2020improving}, MMCE~\cite{mmce_kumar2018trainable}, Focal loss~\cite{focal_calib_mukhoti2020calibrating, focal_loss_lin2017focal} and SB-ECE~\cite{soft_calibration_objective_karandikar2021soft}, etc. Besides, label smoothing, which can be interpreted as a modified primary loss, also serves to model calibration~\cite{label_smoothing_muller2019does, pereyra2017regularizing, liu2022devil}.
-For model calibration in recommendation systems, post-hoc calibration methods are more prevalent.
-These methods transform the output of trained prediction models in the post-processing phase.
-According to the characteristics of different mapping functions, existing calibration methods can be divided into three categories: scaling-based, binning-based, and hybrid.
+This paper focus on post-hoc methods that calibrate model predictions by post-processing.
+According to the characteristics of different mapping functions, existing calibration methods can be divided into three categories: scaling-based, binning-based, and hybrid methods.

 \textbf{Scaling-based methods}~\cite{temp_scaling_guo2017calibration, attended_temp_scaling_mozafari2018attended, dirichlet_calib_kull2019beyond, platt_scaling_platt1999probabilistic, gamma_calib_kweon2022obtaining, beta_calib_kull2017beta, rahimi2020intra, gupta2021calibration} fit parametric mapping functions for the predicted scores.
 Platt Scaling~\cite{platt_scaling_platt1999probabilistic} adopts a linear mapping, assuming that the scores of each class follow normal distributions with the same variance.
 Beta calibration~\cite{beta_calib_kull2017beta}, Gaussian calibration~\cite{gamma_calib_kweon2022obtaining} and Gamma calibration~\cite{gamma_calib_kweon2022obtaining} further assume more complicated data distributions and derive corresponding score mapping functions to adapt more general situations.
 Dirichlet calibration~\cite{dirichlet_calib_kull2019beyond} generalizes Beta calibration to the multi-class classification by assuming a Dirichlet distribution.
 The above methods are limited to a few occasions due to the specific distribution assumptions.
 Temperature Scaling~\cite{temp_scaling_guo2017calibration} considers that the miscalibration of models comes from the overfitting of negative log-likelihood (NLL) during training, then proposes a temperature multiplier for logits of all classes to reduce test NLL and eliminate miscalibration.
 Although these methods have solid theoretical validity, they are difficult to deal with complex practical scenarios.